Kryptamyr/Production-Contribution/README.md

 - No additional software required (standalone executable)

 ### Setup
-1. Download the latest `Production-Report-Generator.exe` from releases
+1. Download the `latest release`
-2. Place the executable in your desired directory
+2. Export the report folder from dist\
-3. Run the application - it will create a `settings.json` file on first launch
+3. Run the application

 ## Usage